Online shopping produces multiple layers of packaging and shopping waste, leaving you with a lot to clean up.

 Cardboard – YES

 All cardboard from shipping and product packaging can be recycled.
 Just make sure it’s empty of other materials (no foam or plastic).
 This includes the shipping box, cardboard pieces inside the package, and product boxes.
-Flatten the box to save space in your bin and ensure nothing is left inside.
+Flatten the box to save space in your bin and make sure nothing is left inside.

 Hard Plastic Trays and Shells – NO